RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs-LunarCrushPairRule.md

 - `Update` - deals will be updated
 - there is only 1 rule under the `LunarCrushPairRules` section that is named `Urma GalaxyScore - Paper` (name it as you wish)
 - the rule type is `LunarCrushPairRules` which tells Urma Deal Genie to find LunarCrush data
-- it defines a BotId (one per rule) and you can specify Single or MultiPair (composite) bots
+- it defines a `BotId` (one per rule) and you can specify Single or MultiPair (composite) bots
-- the Metric is the text "GalaxyScore" which tells Urma Deal Genie to get GalaxyScore data ordered by descending GalaxyScore rank (best first)
+- the `Metric` is the text `"GalaxyScore"` which tells Urma Deal Genie to get GalaxyScore data ordered by descending GalaxyScore rank (best first)
-- the blacklist of coins ensures the comma separated coin token names will not be returned by this rule, in addition to your 3Commas blacklist
+- the `BlacklistCoins` ensures the comma separated coin token names will not be returned by this rule, in addition to your 3Commas blacklist
-- there is a MaxPairCount of 5 so only that many coin pairs will be returned
+- there is a `MaxPairCount` of 5 so only that many coin pairs will be returned